-Web development, also known as website development, refers to the tasks associated with creating, building, and maintaining websites and web applications that run online on a browser.
+Web development, or website development, refers to the tasks associated with creating, building, and maintaining websites and web applications that run online on a browser.
 It may, however, also include web design, web programming, and database management.

 Website development is closely related to the job of designing the features and functionality of apps (web design).
 The term development is usually reserved for the actual construction of these things (that is to say, the programming of sites).

-What is website development and how to become one?
+What is Web development and how to become one?

-Inside this post, we’ll give you both a broad overview and some specifics about what this sought-after job entails.
-Hopefully, by then, that sticky-note questions mentioned below will have been answered for both beginners and experienced coders.
-Essentially, we’ll learn what is Website Development and is how to become one.
+In this post, we’ll give you both a broad overview and some specifics about what this sought-after job entails.
+Hopefully, by then, the sticky-note questions mentioned below will have been answered for both beginners and experienced coders.
+Essentially, we’ll learn what is Website Development and how to become one.